jlandowner/helm-chartsnap/README.md

 Snapshot testing tool for Helm charts.

-Bring powerful Web testing capabilities with minimal configuration just within `values.yaml` file.
+Bring powerful UI testing capabilities for Helm chart with minimal configuration just within `values.yaml` file.

 ## Why Snapshot Testing? 📸

-We believe that snapshot testing, similar to the approach used in web testing with tools like Jest and vitest, is the optimal way to test Helm charts.
+I believe that snapshot testing, popular testing approach in Web or UI testing with tools like Jest, is the best way to test Helm charts.
 Snapshot testing provides several benefits:

 - **Visual comparisons:** Snapshot tests create a baseline output and then compare it to subsequent test results.
 This allows for easy visual inspection of changes and regressions in Helm chart rendering.

 - **Enhanced maintainability:** Snapshot testing simplifies the test setup process, making it more accessible and maintainable, especially when dealing with complex Helm charts.

-- **Easy updates:** When Helm charts change, you can update the snapshots if the changes are intended.
-This ensures that your tests adapt to the evolving Helm charts effortlessly.
+The input for the Helm chart is a combination of values.
+We need only maintain the assumed input combinations(=values.yaml), and their snapshots.

+- **Continuous testing:** By continuously taking snapshots of the Helm chart in your CI process, you can quickly notice the changes in your whole chart and avoid regressions.

+This advantages are not limited to the Helm chart you created, but also the third-party charts you have installed on your Kubernetes if you are a Kubernetes administrator.
+When upgrading cluster, you can notice any changes of the output manifests produced by your *values*, no matter how minor.

 ## Features 🔑